-Of course, once you fully understand a problem, you can then set about finding a solution.
+Of course, once you fully understand a problem, you can then go about finding a solution.

-You can learn about when and why I posed those hair loss questions to the experts, and what my solution was, by reading this page.
+You can learn about when and why I posed those hair loss questions to the experts, and what my solution was on this page.

 Read previous page?
 Extreme skull expansion – extreme hair loss.